-Accrual accounting based upon generally accepted accounting principles is stressed in this course.
+4 Quarter Credits This course emphasizes accrual accounting based upon generally accepted accounting principles.
 Analysis of income statement procedures, computerized accounting applications and the accounting cycle are highlighted.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000.
+Outof-class activities will be assigned and assessed as part of this module.
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0